Allegro MicroSystems, Inc. (ALGM) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from Allegro MicroSystems, Inc. as it approaches its next earnings release.
-On that day, Allegro MicroSystems, Inc. is projected to report earnings of $0.37 per share, which would represent year-over-year growth of 54.17%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $275 million, up 26.29% from the year-ago period.
+In that report, analysts expect Allegro MicroSystems, Inc. to post earnings of $0.37 per share.
+This would mark year-over-year growth of 54.17%.
+Meanwhile, our latest consensus estimate is calling for revenue of $275 million, up 26.29% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.40 per share and revenue of $1.03 billion.
-These totals would mark changes of +9.38% and +9.28%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.40 per share and revenue of $1.03 billion, which would represent changes of +9.38% and +9.28%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Allegro MicroSystems, Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Allegro MicroSystems, Inc.These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 8% higher within the past month.
-Allegro MicroSystems, Inc. is currently sporting a Zacks Rank of #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 8% higher.
+Allegro MicroSystems, Inc. is holding a Zacks Rank of #2 (Buy) right now.

-In terms of valuation, Allegro MicroSystems, Inc. is currently trading at a Forward P/E ratio of 28.31.
-This represents a premium compared to its industry's average Forward P/E of 19.19.
+Valuation is also important, so investors should note that Allegro MicroSystems, Inc. has a Forward P/E ratio of 28.36 right now.
+Its industry sports an average Forward P/E of 20.4, so we one might conclude that Allegro MicroSystems, Inc. is trading at a premium comparatively.

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 191, which puts it in the bottom 25% of all 250+ industries.
+This group has a Zacks Industry Rank of 185, putting it in the bottom 27% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.